supsi-dacd-isaac/alpg/README.md

 Running
 --------------

-Running the ALPG is done by executing "profilegenerator.py"
+Running the ALPG is done by executing "profilegenerator.py -c /path/conf_file.json (ex: -c conf/LUG.json)"

 The tool is written in the Python3 language and should work on all major platforms.
 Furthermore, the tool depends on the Astral package, which can be installed using pip: https://pypi.python.org/pypi/astral